inesfolha/folder_synchronizer/README.md

 - Synchronization works one-way: after the synchronization, the content of the replica folder is modified to exactly match content of the source folder;
-- Synchronization is performed periodically
+- Synchronization is performed periodically within an interval of seconds set by the user.
-- File creation/copying/removal operations are logged to a file and to the console output;
+- File creation/copying/removal operations are logged to a file and to the console;
+- Errors are logged to a file and to the console with custom messages.
-- Folder paths, synchronization interval and log file path should be provided using the command line arguments;
+- Folder paths, synchronization interval and logs directory should be provided using the command line arguments;

 ------------------------------------------------------------------
 ## How to use